6 Ways to Fix Minecraft Error 0x80070057 UNKNOWN code Deep Ocean

 Method 1: Update Drivers

-1- First, you must ensure that your Windows is fully updated.
-Go to the bottom left side of your screen to the Search button, write “update” on it and click on “check for update.”
+1- First, make sure your Windows is fully updated.
+Go to the bottom-left side of your screen, click the Search button, type “update,” and select “Check for updates.”

-3- Now, open Microsoft Store and go to Library from the bottom left side of the screen.
-Click on Get updates from the top right side.
-After the update is done, restart pc and relaunch Minecraft to check if the problem is fixed.
+3- Now open the Microsoft Store and go to Library from the bottom-left side of the screen.
+Click on Get updates from the top-right side.
+After the updates are complete, restart your PC and relaunch Minecraft to check if the issue is fixed.

 Method 2: Repair & Reset Minecraft Launcher

 1- Open the Settings menu and click on Apps from the left side.
-Select Installed apps, scroll down, look for Minecraft Launcher, click on the three dots, and then select Advanced options from the drop-down menu.
-Press Repair and then Reset.
-Then try running the launcher now and see if it works or not.
+Select Installed apps, scroll down, find Minecraft Launcher, click the three dots, and choose Advanced options from the drop-down menu.
+Click Repair and then Reset.
+Try running the launcher again and check if it works.

 Method 3: Reset Microsoft Store

-1- First, press the Windows key on the bottom left side of the screen and type “wsreset”.
-Right-click on wsreset from the results and select Run as administrator from the drop-down menu.
+1- Press the Windows key on the bottom-left side of the screen and type “wsreset”.
+Right-click on wsreset from the results and select Run as administrator.

-2- A black window should appear; let it run for about a minute or so.
-After the process is completed, Microsoft Store will open up; then you can try launching Minecraft and see if it works.
+2- A black window will appear.
+Let it run for about a minute.
+Once the process is complete, Microsoft Store will open.
+Try launching Minecraft again and see if it works.

-1- If you already have the Xbox app installed, then open Xbox app and launch Minecraft.
-If not already, open Microsoft Store, navigate to the search box, and type Xbox.
-Select the Xbox app from the results and click on Get.
+1- If you already have the Xbox app installed, open it and launch Minecraft.
+If not, open the Microsoft Store, use the search box to type Xbox, select the Xbox app from the results, and click Get.

 Method 5: Restart Xbox Services and Gaming Services

-1- First of all, press the Windows key + R, then type “services.msc” and press Enter.
-Scroll down and find Xbox services.
-Right-click on Xbox Accessory Management Service and select Properties from the drop-down menu.
+1- Press the Windows key + R, type “services.msc,” and press Enter.
+Scroll down and locate Xbox services.
+Right-click on Xbox Accessory Management Service and select Properties.

-2- Now, change the Startup type to Automatic and click OK.
-On the left side of the screen, click on “Restart the service”.
-Do the same thing on other Xbox services.
-Next, find Gaming Services and then restart it.
-Once done, relaunch Minecraft and check if the problem is fixed.
+2- Change the Startup type to Automatic and click OK.
+On the left side, click “Restart the service.”
+Repeat this for other Xbox services.
+Then find Gaming Services and restart it.
+Once done, relaunch Minecraft and check if the issue is fixed.

-1- First, open up the Settings menu and click on Apps.
-Select Installed apps, scroll down, and look for Minecraft Launcher.
-Click on the three dots, select Uninstall from the drop-down menu, and restart your PC.
+1- Open the Settings menu and click on Apps.
+Select Installed apps, scroll down, and find Minecraft Launcher.
+Click the three dots, choose Uninstall, and restart your PC.

-2- After the reboot is done, open Microsoft Store and reinstall Minecraft Launcher.
-Finally, try running the launcher and see if it works or not.
+2- After the reboot, open the Microsoft Store and reinstall Minecraft Launcher.
+Finally, try running the launcher and see if it works.

-1- First, press the Windows key, then type “Windows PowerShell”.
-Right-click on Windows PowerShell.
-From the result, pick Run as administrator, type the following command, and then press Enter.
+1- Press the Windows key and type “Windows PowerShell.”
+Right-click on Windows PowerShell and select Run as administrator.
+Enter the following command and press Enter.

 Get-AppxPackage windowsstore | Remove-AppxPackage